PeachyDB-Inc/PeachyDB/README.md

   - **23.d.6)** If you anticipate your storage requirements to be at least 6TB (meaning actual data is about 1TB), then it's best to utilize i3.4xlarge instances onwards.
 Weaker instances will not be cost-effective and will perform worse.
 Due to linear AWS pricing of i3 instances, you will not save anything by utilizing weaker instances (but please double-check this in your calculations, we are not responsible for any differing calculations).

   - **23.d.7)** Notice that the above calculations are with respect to storage.
-However, the smaller instances may also offer lower performance.
-So if higher performance matters to you even more than storage, you could utilize the larger i3.<n>xlarge instances even though your dataset size on the whole is not large enough at the moment.
+However, the smaller instances also offer lower performance.
+So if higher performance matters to you more than storage, you could utilize the larger i3.[n]xlarge instances even though your dataset size on the whole is not large enough at the moment.

   - **23.d.8)** When utilizing larger clusters, it might be better to utilize i3.4xlarge instances or larger AWS instances as they have more vCPUs available to handle more load.